spawnmason/randar-explanation/README.md

 ## Appendix (written by n0pf0x)

-This will be an additional section where I go over some extra stuff and explain how I did some things differently, as other than the basic ideas, we mostly independently developed things.
+This will be an additional section where I go over some extra stuff that would make more sense to explain from my point-of-view, as other than the basic ideas, we mostly independently developed things.

 First thing I would like to mention, is the system for locating the coordinates from a seed.
 The Mason's used a large lookup table and GPU processing, I instead relied on a cache for speed.
+Whenever a hit occurs, its coordinates, and all the coordinates within a radius are put into a HashMap.
+Seeds are processed in two passes.
+The first pass steps the RNG back, and checks if the seed is either present in the cache, or it was the same seed processed last time, which is considered differently.
+The second pass only happens if the first pass fails, is much slower, and uses the relatively expensive algorithm described previously.
+A pleasant side effect of this system, is that the first pass has the potential to "skip over" an otherwise "valid", but less likely to be correct location, which helps with false positives.

 Here is that code:
 ```java